dustinsand/hex-arch-kotlin-spring-boot/README.md

 The business objects that represent something in the domain.
 Examples of these objects are, first of all, Entities but also Value Objects, Enums and any objects used in the Domain Model.

 The Domain Model is also where Domain Events “live”.
 These events are triggered when a specific set of data changes and they carry those changes with them.
 In other words, when an entity changes, a Domain Event is triggered and it carries the changed properties new values.
 These events are perfect, for example, to be used in Event Sourcing.
-#### entity
+#### model
 An object that is identified by its consistent thread of continuity, as opposed to traditional objects, which are defined by their attributes.

-#### gateway
-An object that encapsulates access to an external system or resource.
+Repository for the domain model that encapsulates access to an external system or resource.

-Martin Fowler's definition from https://martinfowler.com/eaaCatalog/gateway.html
 ### service
 Sometimes we encounter some domain logic that involves different entities, of the same type or not, and we feel that that domain logic does not belong in the entities themselves, we feel that that logic is not their direct responsibility.